-But, all has changed since the floods back in 2015 and since then Fell foot has developed plans to improve the site and has been in the process of building a very well-equipped water sports centre which personally I can’t wait to have a look around.
+But, all has changed since the floods back in 2015 and since then Fell Foot has developed significantly.
+The site has been in the process of building a very well-equipped water sports centre which personally I can’t wait to have a look around.

 - Enjoy the surroundings

-- Launch your own kayaks/paddleboards/canoes into the Lake using the launching area
+- Launch your own kayaks, paddle boards or canoes into the Lake using the launching area

 - Take the Ferry to Lakeside – future post revealing some insight into the best afternoon teas around the Lakes coming soon